xcart/xcart-docs/_pages/kb_en/modules/cloudsearch/cloudfilters.md

 Filters are displayed on a category/subcategory page, search page and brands page (if the {% link "Shop by Brand" ref_2LetICls %} module is enabled).

-CloudFilter adds filters dinamically based on the page they are displayed at.
+The module shows filters dinamically based on the content of a page they are displayed at.
 Hence the filters for one category will differ from the filters for another and both of them will differ from the filters displayed on the search page, etc.

 <div class="ui stackable three column grid">
   <div class="column" markdown="span">![filters-1.png]({{site.baseurl}}/attachments/ref_25POvGjV/filters-1.png)</div>